ammarhz/vue-learning/README.md

-# Modified login form component and store
+# Modified sign up form component and store

-## Added action in store which iterate through users to find the right match to the data sent by the login method from loginform component
+## Added action in store which takes user data from sign up form and iterate throught the data in store to see if user already exist and change the status accordingly

-## Dispatching the action from login method form from login form component and sending data to action
+## Dispatching the action in addUser method from sign up form component and sending data to action

-## Getting the firstName string to compare and show the alert accordingly
+## welcome message and login link shows when sign up seccessfull and hides form.